 The remaining 10% of places were set aside for migrants who arrived for primarily humanitarian reasons.
 This included refugees and those Pacific Islanders given special access.

 In 2004 New Zealand’s immigration regulations remained blind to race or nationality.
-But there was some evidence that the focus on skills and the high level of English language requirements were leading to a reduction in the number of immigrants from Asia.
+But there was some evidence that the focus on skills and English language requirements was leading to a reduction in the number of immigrants from Asia.

 Regulating the flow and determining the status of Pacific Island migrants became complex when larger numbers came after the Second World War to meet New Zealand’s labour needs.

-Some Pacific Islanders are New Zealand citizens and have enjoyed freedom of entry (Cook Islanders and Niueans since 1901; Tokelauans since 1916).
+Some Pacific Islanders are New Zealand citizens and have free entry (Cook Islanders and Niueans since 1901; Tokelauans since 1916).
 Other Pacific Islanders (including Tongans, Fijians and Samoans) have faced barriers.
 These have changed according to New Zealand’s economic conditions and public opinion.
 When labour was short, Pacific Islanders had relatively unrestricted access to New Zealand.

-As part of a Treaty of Friendship in 1962, immigrants from Western Samoa were admitted under a quota.
+As part of a 1962 Treaty of Friendship, immigrants from Western Samoa were admitted under a quota.
 They had to meet requirements in relation to age, family size, health, character, and accommodation, and have a guarantee of employment before they arrived.

 Three-month visas were in place from 1964, and annual quotas were set in 1967.
 But because the 1960s and early 1970s were years of economic expansion and labour shortages, the temporary visas and quotas were not strictly enforced.
 While the demand for unskilled labour remained high, the government in effect turned a blind eye to Samoans and other Pacific Islanders arriving on temporary visas and staying on, or arriving in greater numbers than the quotas allowed.